mahozad/theme-switch/README.md

 /* These are applied for the dark theme */
-/* (or when the toggle is auto, and the OS theme is dark) */ /* If a property has the same value for both light and dark themes, no need to redeclare it here */ html[data-theme="dark"] {
+/* (or when the toggle is auto, and the OS theme is dark) */ /* If a property has the same value for light and dark themes, no need to redeclare it here */ html[data-theme="dark"] {
   --my-page-background-color: #112233;
 }